Mac OS X Client Symptoms:

 Steps to Reproduce:

-- Deny read/write/delete access to .DS_Store files at the root of a network Volume or inside a folder within a share.
+- Deny read and write and delete access to .DS_Store files at the root of a network Volume or inside a folder within a share that the user account otherwise has write permissions for.

 - Examination of packet capture of the conversation between client and server reveals millions of read/delete requests per hour for .DS_Store files.